neumino/neumino.github.io/movies.md

 ### No Exit
 *Released on 2022-02-25, vote average 6.5*

-Stranded at a rest stop in the mountains during a blizzard, a young woman discovers a kidnapped child hidden in a car belonging to one of the people inside the building, which sets her on a terrifying life-or-death struggle to identify who among them is the kidnapper.
+Stranded at a rest stop in the mountains during a blizzard, a recovering addict discovers a kidnapped child hidden in a car belonging to one of the people inside the building which sets her on a terrifying struggle to identify who among them is the kidnapper.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/GFvupyiNEz0?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Dog
-*Released on 2022-02-17, vote average 8.1*

-An army ranger and his dog embark on a road trip along the Pacific Coast Highway to attend a friend&#39;s funeral.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/ymzLYEFU6wo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>